-AJ 52A - Arrest Methods and Procedures
+AJ 52A - Arrest Methods and Procedures 2.5 units

-40 hours lecture total (R)

-A course certified by the California Peace Officer Standards and Training to qualify students for reserve level law enforcement functions.
+40 hours lecture total (R) A course certified by the California Peace Officer Standards and Training to qualify students for reserve level law enforcement functions.
 An interactive course to effectively train the student in the important powers and duties of a California Peace Officer.
 Repeatable as necessary to maintain certification.